ultral/ultral.github.io/it/200k_iac.md

 ![IaC testing pyramid](assets/200k_testing_pyramid.png?raw=true "IaC testing pyramid")

-On the top of the *IaC testing pyramid*, there are *End to End Tests*.
+On top of the *IaC testing pyramid*, there are *End to End Tests*.
 In this case, we do not check dedicated server, script, module of our infrastructure; We check the whole infrastructure together works properly.
 Unfortunately, there is no out of the box solution for that or I have not heard about them(please, flag me if you know about them).
 Usually, people reinvent the wheel, because, there is demand on end to end tests for infrastructure.
 So, I would like to share my experience, hope it will be useful for somebody.

 ![IaC End to End Tests](assets/200k_testing_e2e_1.png?raw=true "IaC End to End Tests")

 First of all, I would like to describe the context.
 It is an out of box enterprise solution, it supports different databases, application servers and integration interfaces with third-party systems.
 Usually, our clients are an immense enterprise with a completely different environment.
 We have knowledge about different environments combinations and we store it as different docker-compose files.
-Also, there matching between docker-compose files and tests, we store it as jenkins jobs.
+Also, there matching between docker-compose files and tests, we store it as Jenkins jobs.

 ![IaC End to End Tests](assets/200k_testing_e2e_2.png?raw=true "IaC End to End Tests")

-This scheme had been working quiet log period of time, when during [openshift research](http://www.goncharov.xyz/it/deploy2openshift-en.html) we tried to migrate it into Openshift.
-We used approximately the same containers (hell  D.R.Y. again) and change surrounding environment only.
+This scheme had been working quiet log period of time when during [openshift research](http://www.goncharov.xyz/it/deploy2openshift-en.html) we tried to migrate it into Openshift.
+We used approximately the same containers (hell  D.R.Y. again) and change the surrounding environment only.

 ![IaC End to End Tests](assets/200k_testing_e2e_3.png?raw=true "IaC End to End Tests")

-We continue research and found [APB](https://github.com/ansibleplaybookbundle/ansible-playbook-bundle) (Ansible Playbook Bundle).
+We continue to research and found [APB](https://github.com/ansibleplaybookbundle/ansible-playbook-bundle) (Ansible Playbook Bundle).
 The main idea is that you pack all needed things into a container and run the container inside Openshift.
 It means that you have reproducible and testable solution.

 ![IaC End to End Tests](assets/200k_testing_e2e_4.png?raw=true "IaC End to End Tests")